roojs/PDO_DataObject/README.md

 b) Default behaviour is to throw exceptions (compatibility - PEAR::Error is available as a setting)

 c) Overloading has been removed - you should be able to wrap the DataObject and add it back in (it's not recommended - causes more problems than it solves)

+d) You can configure DataObjects direct by setting PDO_DataObject::$config - (if PEAR is not loaded, then PEAR::getStaticPropery will not be called...)

 ---------------------
 Commit Log